|

 Q: What is the standard model of particles?

-Q: How many types of quarks exist?
+Q: How many types of quarks are there?

 A: There are six types of quarks, often referred to as “flavors”: up, down, charm, strange, top, and bottom.